oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/how-to-copy-domains.md

 > Always use external state.

 You should always keep state outside the Docker image.
-This means that you should use JDBC stores for leasing tables, JMS and Transaction stores, HTTP sessions, EJB timers, JMS queues, and so on.
+This means that you should use JDBC stores for leasing tables, JMS and Transaction stores, EJB timers, JMS queues, and so on.
 This ensures that data will not be lost when a container is destroyed.